Site founded Sept. 1, 2000. We passed 3 million page views on Feb. 10, 2009

 A big cedar on W.A.
 Dunlap's place above Sterling is by actual measurement 48 feet in circumference five feet above ground.
 Its height is estimated at 250 feet.
 Some idea of the size of this can be got by taking a good-sized settler's cabin, which would be 12x16 feet. — Skagit News, Oct.
 14, 1884

 We communicated with the U.S. Postal Service and they sent us pages from the Alphabetical List of Post Offices, dated Jan.
 1, 1886.
-Come asserted that Cook wanted to name the town for himself, as P.A. would do so a mile to the northwest, five years later.
+Some historians asserted an apocryphal claim that Cook wanted to name the town for himself, as P.A. would do so a mile to the northwest, five years later.
 The folklore was that there were other towns named Cook, so he was forced by the U.S. Post Office to choose another name.
 But there was no town named Cook in Washington territory at that time.
 So Cook apparently did not attempt to attach his name to the village, as the town of Cook's Ferry was named for him in British Columbia in 1861.
 There were five towns named Cedar in the U.S.; there were dozens that had cedar in their name.
 So it is not surprising that Cook would once again be original in his creation of a name.
 Mortimer was one of the most creative retailers in history.
 We have shared some of his advertisements that will illustrate this fact.
 He certainly knew Spanish from his time in Santa Barbara, California, where he had been mayor for two terms.

 Links, background reading and sources

 Story posted on Sept.
-19, 2004, last updated March 26, 2005, moved to this domain April 20, 2008
+19, 2004, last updated March 26, 2005, moved to this domain April 20, 2008, last updated Dec.
+22, 2010

 Please report any broken links so we can update them

 Getting lost trying to navigate or find stories on our site?
-Read how to sort through our 650-plus stories.

 Return to the new-domain home page